Did you know that sleep issues are far more common in individuals with diabetes?

 - Relationship Between Sleep and Diabetes

-- Who is at Higher Risk of Developing Sleeping Disorders?
+- Who is at High Risk of Developing Sleeping Disorders?

-- Sleeping Disorders That Are Related to Diabetes
+- Sleep Disorders That Are Related to Diabetes

 - Other Health Issues That Are Affected By Diabetes and Sleep Disorders

-- How Do You Know If You Have a Sleeping Disoder?
+- How Do I Know If I Have Sleeping Disorder?

 - How to Diagnose Sleeping Problems